bipin0x01/portfolio/_posts/2021-07-12-Introduction to Assembly.md

 **Extras**

 You may skip the parts below if you feel it going over the head.

  &ensp;Low level Language are hardware specific i.e code written for one type of architecture or just say one model of processor wont work with others.
 For Example, low level code written for intel 8051 won't work with intel x86 processors.
-This can be taken as its disadvantage.
+This can be taken as in disadvantage because one has to learn many low level languages based on the architecture of processor used.
+The same python program is completely different machines with two 'x' and 'y' versions or architecture of processors.

 &ensp;
 Note:  **In this article term 'Assembly' is used to define low level language and doesnot refer to single programming language but is a group of similar languages which are architecture specific**
-Instead of program conversion from high level language to the assembly, actuall the executables or binaries are disassembled into the assembly language for reverse engineering.
+Instead of program conversion from high level language to the assembly, in real scenerio the executables or binaries are disassembled into the assembly language for reverse engineering which we will further discuss in the next part of blog series.
-Some programing languages like javascript use a runtime engines like v8, spidermonkey which compiles the interpreted code using its baseline compiler.
-Nodejs is another popular runtime that uses v8 engine. so, one can run javascript through terminal using nodejs or any webbrowser that comes with a prebuilt runtime engines, Chrome with v8, Mozilla with Spider Monkey and IE with Chakra.

-Everything that is explained above is oversimplified and meant to be for beginners.
+**Disclaimer: I, the writer of this article do not claim to be any kind of expert but a keen learner.
+So, Feedbacks, corrections and addups are highly appreciated.
+Everything that is explained above is oversimplified and is meant for beginners.**